swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

 Swift package or Xcode project.
 For more information on how to add it, see the [Getting Started](doc:TemporaryGettingStarted) guide.

+### Importing the testing library

+XCTest and the testing library are available from different modules.
+Instead of importing the XCTest module, import the Testing module:

+@Row {
+  @Column {
+    ```swift
+    // Before
+    import XCTest
+    ```
+  }
+  @Column {
+    ```swift
+    // After
+    import Testing
+    ```
+  }
+}

+A single source file can contain tests written with XCTest as well as other tests written with the testing library.
+Import both XCTest and Testing if a source file contains mixed test content.

 ### Converting test classes

 XCTest groups related sets of test methods in test classes: classes that inherit